-- Heat-safe, non-stick, silicon molds such as small loaf pans
+Heat-safe, non-stick, silicon molds such as small loaf pans

-- Fragrant oils such as lavender or rose (optional)
+Fragrant oils such as lavender or rose (optional)

-- Shallow plastic box such as a Tupperware lid or tray
+Shallow plastic box such as a Tupperware lid or tray

-- Small cookie cutters
+Small cookie cutters

-- Heat-safe mixing containers such as coffee cups
+Heat-safe mixing containers such as coffee cups

 You can make colored, scented soaps with melt-and-pour glycerin soap base, soap coloring, essential oil and soap molds.
 Any heat-resistant, nonstick silicon mold will work.
-Please see the last slide for an itemized list of tools and materials.

-To determine the amount of soap to melt, consider the size of your soap mold.
+To determine the amount of glycerin to melt, consider the size of your soap mold.
 The mold used here yielded 12 soaps, each 2 inches by 3 inches by 1 inch.
-One-fourth of a pound of soap base will make three soaps of this size; one pound of soap base is enough to make all 12 soaps of this size.
+One-fourth of a pound of soap base will make three handmade soaps of this size; one pound of soap base is enough to make all 12 soaps of this size.

 To color the soap, add a few drops of soap dye to lightly color 1/4 pound of melted soap.
-The more dye you add, the darker the soap will become.
+The more dye you add, the darker the bar of soap will become.
 Lavender (shown here) is made with 2 drops of red dye and 1 drop of blue.

 Mix thoroughly and pour into molds.
 Allow soap to set for several hours on a flat surface or place mold in the refrigerator if you'd like to harden the soap faster.